daronphang/coding_resources/javascript/angular/unit_testing.md

 ## Testing:
 Unittests written in Jasmine framework with Karma as test runner.
+Best practices:
+- Used for testing behaviors such as if/for loops, executing functions etc.
+- Should be tested in isolation without any dependencies.
+- When subscribing to Observables, to provide both success and failure callbacks.
+- When testing components with services dependencies, always use mock services.
+- When accessing DOM, always use debugElement and not nativeElement.
+- Always use fixture.detectChanges() when making a change.
+- Don't overuse NO_ERRORS_SCHEMA.

 ```
 describe(string, function)    Function takes a title and function containing one or more specs
 it(string, function)          Function takes title and function containing one or more expectations